SAGUARO NATIONAL PARK

 "World's largest Saguaro.
 The largest known Saguaro at Saguaro National Monument in southern Arizona is this huge specimen which grows near the Madrona Ranger Station.
 It is over 50 feet high and has 52 arms.
 Its weight is estimated to be 14 tons!"
 Chrome-style postcard published by Petley Studios, Phoenix, Arizona.
 Number K165.
 Dates from circa early 1960s.

 "Roadway through Saguaro National Monument, Tucson, Arizona.
 This fabulous member of the Cacti family sometimes attains a height of 50 feet and lives to be 200 years old."
 Chrome-style postcard published by Petley Studios, Phoenix, Arizona.
 Number 1DK-592.
-Dates from circa early 1960s.
+Dates from circa 1961.

 "Stately sentinels.
 Saguaro National Monument.
 For a Saguaro, life begins when one of the seeds sprouts.
 Thus for the first years the plant may be hidden beneath Paloverde or Mesquite. ..."
 Chrome-style postcard published by F. J. Schaaf, Alamogordo, New Mexico.
 Number 887.
 Copyright 1967.